Trump enters not guilty plea in Fulton County, won't appear for arraignment

 Most defendants given the option to waive arraignment do so, according to Brian Tevis, an Atlanta attorney who represents Trump's former lawyer Rudy Giuliani.

-"99% of the time defendants choose to waive formal arraignment and to not have to appear if the judge allows it," said Tevis, who indicated Giuliani would also waive the arraignment.
+"99% of the time defendants choose to waive formal arraignment and to not have to appear if the judge allows it," said Tevis, who indicated Giuliani may also waive the arraignment.

 Trump, Giuliani and their co-defendants are charged with racketeering and accused of running a "criminal enterprise" via a series of alleged schemes designed to thwart proper certification of Georgia's 2020 election, which President Joe Biden won.